The Blackwood Brothers: Commercial success

 The Blackwood Brothers have recorded over 200 albums and sold over 50 million records.
 They have won eight Grammy Awards, four Dove Awards, and have been inducted into the Grammy Hall of Fame, the Gospel Music Association (GMA) Hall Of Fame, the Southern Gospel Music Association (SGMA) Museum and Hall of Fame, the Memphis Music Hall of Fame.

 Spinoff groups

-In the latter part of his life and career, James Blackwood formed The James Blackwood Quartet along with Ken Turner at bass, Larry Ford at tenor, and Jimmy Blackwood at baritone.
+In the latter part of his life and career, James Blackwood formed The James Blackwood Quartet along with Ken Turner at bass, Larry Ford at tenor, and Ray Shelton at baritone.
 The group performed a short while before folding in the late 1990s.
-Then, Ron Blackwood, the oldest son of R. W. Blackwood, who was one of the original members of the Blackwood Brothers Quartet and who was killed in the 1954 plane crash, formed The Blackwood Quartet.
-He eventually merged with Mark Blackwood to form the current Quartet.
+Then, in 1964, Ron Blackwood, the oldest son of RW Blackwood, who was one of the original members of the Blackwood Brothers Quartet and who was killed in the 1954 plane crash, formed The Blackwood Quartet.
+R.W Blackwood Jr. and Ron Blackwood created the Blackwood Singers in 1963.